bcdiaconu/openscale_wiki/Frequently-Asked-Questions-(FAQ).md

 ## How do I get on my SBF70 scale the body metrics (water, muscle, fat percentage)?

 Probably you have user names assigned by the vendors app "health coach" that are not the same as in openScale.
 Please make first a backup of your measurements before you continue!
-To resolve this problem please delete all users in the vendors app and then open openScale and add a new user.
+To resolve this problem please delete all users in the vendors app (or reset the scale with the button on the back) and then open openScale and add a new user.
 After you synchronise to the SBF70 scale with openScale you should receive all other body metrics.

+## Which scale can you recommend?

+As I don't own all scales by myself I can't really say which works the best with openScale but in [issue #96](https://github.com/oliexdev/openScale/issues/96) I wrote some thoughts which you may consider in your decision.